Angina Pectoris (cont.)

 - Unstable angina

-Stable angina is the most common angina, and the type most people mean when they
+Stable angina is the most common angina, and the type most people mean when they refer to angina.

 - People with stable angina usually have angina symptoms on a regular basis.
 The episodes occur in a pattern and are predictable.